 This Russian "3-line" caliber (.30, 7,62mm) rifle existed in several variations and was several times adopted and modernized.
 Copies of this rifle were manufactured in different countries, like China, Hungary and Poland.
 Some of these were sporterized and converted to various calibers.
 Large numbers of these weapons were imported into both France and USA.
 The model 91/44 is shorter and has an attached bayonet.
+It was in service with several armed forces attached bayonet.
 It was in service with several armed forces, both regular and irregular, and it can be found in many countries in Asia and Africa.